Much Better Adventures

 Hiking

-Today’s trail starts with a well-trodden path which ascends gradually towards the Witches and Zigzags, taking you to the base of the Sentinel massif.
+Today’s hike starts with a short but fun 4x4 transfer to where the trail kicks off along a well-trodden path which ascends gradually towards the Witches and Zigzags, taking you to the base of the Sentinel massif.
 From here you’ll follow the contour path below the Western Buttress, with the land sloping steeply to the north and east giving you wonderful views of the Maluti Mountains in neighbouring Lesotho.
 The action ramps up after 3km when you reach a network of chain ladders to help you navigate a 35m ascent, followed by a short scramble from there to the escarpment top.
-The landscape here is truly stunning, and you'll cap the day off in style with a summit of Mont-aux-Sources (the highest peak in the area at 3282m) before hiking on to the top of Tugela Falls, another unmissable highlight.
-Hike back down for sundowners and dinner at the mountain lodge.
+There’s the option to summit Mont-aux-Sources (the highest peak in the area at 3282m) before hiking across to Tugela Falls.
+With a 983m freefall over the escarpment, Tugela vies with Angel Falls as the highest waterfall in the world.

 Day 4